appveyor/website/src/docs/server/index.md

 ### Windows Server

 AppVeyor Server can be installed on Windows Server 2016 or above.
-We strongly recommend the latest **Windows Server 2019 (version 1809)** for your CI/CD server, expecially if you are going to run Docker builds.
+We strongly recommend the latest **Windows Server 2019 (version 1809)** for your CI/CD server, especially if you are going to run Docker builds.
 Windows Server 2019 has base Docker images with the smallest footprint, can run Linux Containers On Windows (LCOW) and has the Windows Subsystem for Linux (WSL) feature - a must for any team developing for multiple platforms.

 If you are going to deploy your AppVeyor Server in a cloud we recommend Azure, as their VMs have nested virtualization enabled and as such allow Hyper-V and LCOW.
 On AWS there is `i3.metal` instance on which Windows Server 2016 with Hyper-V could be deployed.
 GCP, unfortunately, does not yet support nested virtualization for Windows in their VMs.